patroytall/patrick-roy-me/src/references/4-references-history.md

 - Refactoring: Improving the Design of Existing Code by Don Roberts, William Opdyke, Kent Beck, Martin Fowler, John Brant
 - Working Effectively with Legacy Code by Michael Feathers
 - Building Microservices by Sam Newman
+- Getting to Yes - Negotiating Agreement Without Giving In by Roger Fisher, William L. Ury and Bruce Patton